-But many of us Apartment Owners / Apartment Residents have often resurfacing questions on what exactly is the definition of an Apartment Owners’ Association?
+But many of us Apartment Owners / Apartment Residents ask frequent questions on what exactly is the definition of an Apartment Owners’ Association or a Resident Welfare Association?
 What is its purpose?
 Its powers?
 Its duties?
 Its alignment with the legislation?

 Here is an attempt at compiling answers to the above questions .
 This is in relevance to Apartment Owners Associations in Karnataka.
 For other states in India, information is most welcome!

 The terms Association and Society in this post are used interchangeably.

 How is an Apartment Owners Association (referred to as the ‘Association’ hereafter) formed in Bangalore?